Syncleus/aparapi/README.md

 Project History
 ---------------
-As far as I know the original idea of trying to target FPGAs from Java using Aparapi was the brain child of two guys at HP Servers(Sai Rahul Chalamalasetti, Mitch Wright).
+To the best of my knowledge the original idea of trying to target FPGAs from Java using Aparapi was the brain child of Sai Rahul Chalamalasetti and Mitch Wright from HP Servers.

 I started writing the first implementation of the project (called APARAPI-FPGA's) while working as an intern at HP Servers in 2013.
 It started as a proof of concept but showed great promise.